-Nicotine Replacement Therapy, also known as NRT, uses nicotine gum, lozenges, patches, or other nicotine to curb cravings.
+Nicotine Replacement Therapy (NRT) uses nicotine gum, lozenges, patches, or other forms of nicotine to curb cravings.
 It’s important to consult with a doctor before starting any kind of NRT program.
-This method can improve your chances from one in 20 to one in 10 (source).
+This method can improve your chances of success from one in 20 to one in 10.

 Editor's Note:Michelle Roth, BA, IBCLC

-This system is great because it can be combined with any of the above treatments.
-Having someone to vent your frustrations to can be immensely helpful, and can boost your chances of quitting for good by half.
+This system is great because you can combine it with any of the above treatments.
+Having someone to vent your frustrations to can be immensely helpful and can boost your chances of quitting for good by half.

 5. The Other Ways

 There are many other ways to quit smoking.
-Some people try acupuncture, and others will turn to hypnosis.
-You have to decide which method might work best for you!
+Some people will turn to hypnosis, while others will replace smoking with a different, healthier habit.
+You have to decide which method might work best for you.

 Smoking or not smoking while breastfeeding is a personal decision.
-While the best solution for healthy milk production, mother, and baby, is to cut down or quit smoking any substance — that’s not always the immediate and realistic solution.
+While the best solution for a mother, her baby, and her breast milk is to cut down or quit smoking any substance — that’s not always the immediate and realistic solution.

-Just remember — experts believe even breast milk containing traces of nicotine and other chemicals from smoking is healthier for a newborn than no breast milk at all.
-It’s ultimately up to you to decide for yourself what will keep you and baby happy and healthy.
+But remember, experts believe that even breast milk containing traces of nicotine and other chemicals from smoking is healthier for a newborn than no breast milk at all.
+It’s ultimately up to you to decide for yourself what will keep you and your baby happy and healthy.